aws4embeddedlinux/meta-aws-demos/up_squared/greengrass/README.md

-# Greengrass for UP2 board under Yocto
+# Greengrass for UP2 board with Yocto

 For more information on building the Yocto image for UP2 board, see:  https://github.com/AAEONAEU-SW/meta-up-board.
 The warrior branch is used because it has python3.7 support.